 I attended a party at the home while you were still finishing the design.
 I must confess…before I left, I went into the pink Gucci powder room and totally snapped some pictures because it’s just too good…oh and not to share it on Instagram…that was challenging.
 What was your inspiration for this daring bathroom and can you elaborate on that amazing sink?
 In this space, the client wanted to completely “go for it” and create a room that her guests would talk about for weeks after leaving her party.
 The space started with the stone selection.
 We were shopping for the kitchen stone and fell in love with the green marble.
 I had to find a way to work it in.
 The powder room was the obvious place, and we designed the room around it.
 I love using just a hint of unexpected color in a space; it can make it feel so special.
 Other times I love to see the conversation I can start between colors and color stories.
 It’s a wonderful challenge to push yourself creatively.

 In Drawing 101, back in my art school days, we were not allowed to use any color until we mastered the use of just graphite pencils on paper.
 That way we could learn shading a shape, rather than being overwhelmed with what colors to use.
-Color came much later because it was a new challenge and a different way to look at things.
+The color came much later because it was a new challenge and a different way to look at things.
+The only

 Hmmmmm, maybe that’s why I design in neutrals so often.
 Color and pattern are both challenging.
-You certainly nailed this design.
+You certainly nailed this modern home decor design.

 Talk about leveling up.
 The piping really does add that extra special something.
 If you don’t mind, I’ll be keeping this idea in my brain for my next upholstery project.